mmoedt/coursera/README.md

 # coursera
-Notes and artifacts relating to coursera courses
+This repository is for collecting and sharing notes, scripts, and any other artifacts relating to coursera courses, presumably ones that MikeM (mmoedt) has gone through.